briankim945/nand2tetris/README.md

 # nand2tetris

 Building a modern computer from first principles by following "The Elements of Computing Systems", by Noam Nisan and Shimon Schocken.
 I will start with Nand gates and work up to a functional operating system and Tic-Tac-Toe game.

+The textbook, code, and software for the course can be found [here](https://www.nand2tetris.org/).